thomas-lamiaux/rocq-prover.org/data/tutorials/getting-started/2_00_editor_setup.md

 > TL;DR
 > Install the package `vsrocq-language-server` in your [opam switch](/docs/opam-switch-introduction).

-For VSCode, install the [Roqc Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=maximedenes.vscoq) from the Visual Studio Marketplace.
+For VSCode, install the [Rocq Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=maximedenes.vscoq) from the Visual Studio Marketplace.
 The extension depends on Rocq LSP.
 To install it in your switch, you can run:

 ```shell
 $ opam install vsrocq-language-server